mr-manuel/venus-os_dbus-serialbattery_docs/versioned_docs/version-v1.4.20240928/general/install.md

  * You need to correctly set your battery capacity to match the cells you are using.
 Your SoC calculation in your BMS will be wrong otherwise.
 If you use `120Ah` cells then your battery capacity will be `120Ah` etc.
  * You need to correctly set your min/max cell protection voltages.
 These are voltages when your BMS will disconnect to protect your cells like `2.85V` and `3.65V`.
 Your driver limits should be between these and NOT the same.

-### EG4 LiFePower

-For EG4 LiFePower batteries, you need to set your DIP switch pins to 1 for the battery connected to the CerboGX.
+For BMS specific settings check the [How to connect and prepare the battery/BMS](./connect.md) page.

 ## Settings for your GX device